 So why is the interactive conversation format more effective?
 Here are four reasons:

-1. Unlike videos, interactive conversations engage every single employee one-on-one.
+1. Interactive conversations engage employees one-on-one.

 (Check out where the principles behind the ALEX experience come from…by downloading our free classic eBook, Curing Benefits Bewilderment.)

 2. Interactive conversations are built to drive measurable behavior change.

 Interactive conversations make confusing concepts clear and show side-by-side plan comparisons based on information employees provide.
 As a result, worried or hesitant employees feel more motivated to make new, better choices.

 Videos provide plan details but can’t address the crucial emotional component of benefits decision-making.

 3. Interactive conversations involve a uniquely engaging, back-and-forth exchange.